-Since inception, we have focused substantially all of our efforts and financial resources on clinical trials and manufacturing of our drug candidates.
+Since inception, we have focused our efforts and financial resources on clinical trials, manufacturing of our drug candidates, and preparing to support a commercial product.
 To date, we have financed our operations primarily through public offerings of our common stock and a debt financing.
-Through February 18, 2020, we have received an aggregate of approximately \$640 million from such transactions.
-Approximately \$610 million of that amount constitutes the aggregate gross proceeds from the sale of common stock in one or more offerings and through the use of our at the market sales program, or ATM.
-The remaining \$30.0 million is from our term loan facility with Hercules that we secured in February 2019.
+Through February 18, 2021, we have received an aggregate of approximately \$1.3 billion from such transactions.
+Approximately \$30 million is from our term loan facility with Hercules (as defined below) that we secured in February of 2019.
+The remaining amount constitutes the aggregate gross proceeds from the sale of common stock in one or more offerings and through the use of our at the market sales program, or ATM.

 Since inception, we have incurred significant operating losses.
-As of December 31, 2019, we had an accumulated deficit of \$701.2 million.
+As of December 31, 2020, we had an accumulated deficit of \$980.6 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
+Other than the FDA approval of UKONIQ, we have not obtained marketing approval for any of our product candidates, which are in preclinical or clinical development stages.
 We expect to continue to incur significant research and development expenses in connection with continuing our existing clinical trials and beginning additional clinical trials.
-In addition, if we obtain regulatory approval for our drug candidates, we will incur significant sales, marketing and outsourced-manufacturing expenses.
-We also have incurred and will continue to incur additional costs associated with operating as a public company.
+In addition, we expect to continue to incur significant sales, marketing and outsourced-manufacturing expenses as we commercialize UKONIQ and plan for the possible commercialization of our other product candidates, if approved.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceuticals, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.
 Our ability to become profitable depends upon our ability to generate revenue.

-To date, we have not generated any significant revenue from our drug candidates and it is uncertain when and if we will generate any revenue from the sale of our drugs in the future.
+To date, we have not generated any significant revenue from our product sales, and it is uncertain when and if we will generate any significant revenue from the sale of our products in the future.
 Our ability to become profitable depends upon our ability to generate significant and sustained revenues.
-To obtain significant and sustained revenues, we must succeed, either alone or with others, in developing, obtaining regulatory approval for and manufacturing and marketing our product candidates.
-Accordingly, we do not expect to generate significant and sustained revenue unless and until we obtain marketing approval of, and begin to sell umbralisib, ublituximab and/or one of our other product candidates.
-Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:
+To obtain significant and sustained revenues, we must succeed, either alone or with others, in (i) developing and obtaining regulatory approval for our product candidates, including ublituximab, and for additional indications of UKONIQ; and (ii) manufacturing and marketing our products and product candidates.
+Accordingly, we do not expect to generate significant and sustained revenue unless and until we obtain marketing approval of ublituximab and additional indications of UKONIQ and/or one of our other product candidates.
+Our ability to generate significant and sustained revenue depends on a number of factors, including, but not limited to, our ability to: